isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-10-post-the-forgotten-murals-of-paya-lebar-airport.md

 My father, on his part, has one wish: that his mural be reconstructed one day.

 Given that two of the murals have been lost, it is my hope that the remaining one – Bill’s skyline of Singapore – will be preserved.
 These murals captured my father’s and Bill’s experience of living and working in Singapore in the early 1960s.
 The murals also reflected their aspirations for a new, multiracial and independent country.
-Even after Singapore gained independence in 1965, the underlying message encapsulated in the murals – multiculturalism, development and progress – remained, and continues to remain significant today.
+Even after Singapore gained independence in 1965, the underlying message encapsulated in the murals – multiculturalism, development and progress – remains significant today.

 <div style="background-color: white;">
 <br/>